-The Berghan Point to Taupo Bay coast is located on Northland's northeast coast between Doubtless Bay and Whangaroa.
-The mapped ecological area encompasses the coastline and offshore area from 2km northwest of Taupo Bay to Berghan Point, which forms the eastern entrance to Doubtless Bay.
-The shallow coastal reefs extend out to sea including the soft bottom habitats making up the reef edge habitats of this area.
-The fringing reef is fairly steep in some locations and quite irregular being of broken and eroded volcanic and greywacke origins.
+The Bland Bay coast is located on Northland's northeast coast, north of Mimiwhangata.
+The mapped ecological area encompasses the coastline offshore from the entrance to Whangaruru Harbour to the south and Taupiri Bay (south of Whangamumu Harbour) to the north.
+The shallow coastal reefs extend out to sea bordered by soft bottom habitats that make up important reef edge habitats.
+The fringing reef is generally steep and irregular, being of broken and eroded volcanic and greywacke origins.
 There are a number of very small islands and stacks adding to the complexity of this coast.
-As you move offshore to the deep reefs the terrain flattens out with the exception of a few localised areas of high-relief deep reef areas.
-The reefs of this coast are nearly continuous, but are interrupted in several locations by soft sediment areas with clean sandy beaches.
-The fringing shallow reef system is nearly continuous with deep reefs (depths greater than 30m), which run further out to as far as 5km offshore.
-1 There are several small islands and embayments adding to habitat complexity on this coast.
+As you move offshore to the deep reefs the terrain flattens out with the exception of a few localised areas of high-relief reef and one notable pinnacle, Danger Rock, which is 2km offshore and reaches up to the surface from depths of 50m.
+The reefs of this coast are nearly continuous and uninterrupted by soft sediment areas, with the exception of Bland Bay which has a clean sandy beach habitat.
+Most of the fringing shallow coastal reef system also has deep reefs (depths greater than 30m), which run out as far as 13kms off shore.
+1